Primed Priors for Simulation-Based Validation of Bayesian Models: Statements and Declarations

 \section{Statements and Declarations}

-This work was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech) and DFG project grant 497785967.
+This work was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech), DFG Collaborative Research Center 391 (Spatio-Temporal Statistics for the Transition of Energy and Transport) – 520388526, as well as DFG project grants 497785967 and 500663361.
 The authors gratefully acknowledge the support and funding.